I love mobile radios! So far I have –

 - Must be able to work continuously for years at a time without being turned off.

-- Should generate minimal heat when in stand-by.
+- Should generate minimal heat when in stand-by mode.

 - Should generate manageable heat when being used continuously.